paritytech/substrate/docs/DOCUMENTATION_GUIDELINES.md

 //!
 //! <single-liner about the pallet>.
 //!
-//! ## High-Level/End-User Details
+//! ## Overview
 //!
-//! <a few paragraphs, focus on what external folks should know about the pallet>
+//! <should be high-level details that are relevant to the most broad audience>
 //!
 //! <The audience here is potentially non-coders who just want to know what this pallet does, not how it does it>
 //!
+//! <potentially a few paragraphs, focus on what external folks should know about the pallet>
+//!
 //! ### Example
 //!
 //! <Your pallet must have a few tests that cover important user journeys.
 Use https://crates.io/crates/docify to reuse these as examples>.
 //!
-//! ## Code Details
+//! ## Pallet API
 //!
 //! <Reminder: inside the [`pallet`] module, a template that leads the reader to the relevant items is auto-generated.
 There is no need to repeat things like "See Config trait for ...", which are generated inside [`pallet`] here anyways.
 You can use the below line as-is:>
 //!
 //!
-See the [`pallet`] module for more information about the interfaces this pallet exposes, including its configuration trait, dispatchables, events and errors.
+See the [`pallet`] module for more information about the interfaces this pallet exposes, including its configuration trait, dispatchables, storage items, events and errors.
 //!
 //! <The audience of this is those who want to know how this pallet works, to the extent of being able to build something on top of it, like a DApp or another pallet>
+//!
+//!
+This section can most often be left as-is.
 //!
 //! ## Low Level / Implementation Details
 //!